RebootJeff/co-compare/README.md

 - **Grunt**: workflow-related task runner
 - **Heroku**: git-friendly web app hosting provider
 - **Ubuntu**: UNIX for those of us who're too cheap for MacOS
-- **Sublime Text 2**: editor with support for linter and omnipotent syntax highlighting

 ### The Repo